& you never know what battle someone is facing.

-it doesn’t matter how big or small it may seem to you, a bad day of just little unfortunate events, a funk you can’t seem to shake, depression, death of a family member or friend, lost job, have a job but hate it, lost in life in general. whatever. it. is. we all have something at one time or another.
+it doesn’t matter how big or small it may seem to you, a bad day of just little unfortunate events, a funk you can’t seem to shake, depression, death of a family member or friend, lost job, have a job but hate it, lost in life in general. whatever. wt. is. we all have something at one time or another.
 AND THAT’S OK.

-it’s no excuse to be terrible to each other, but maybe if we had just an ounce of empathy throughout our day, an extra smile here and there, a positive aura around us even if our own little world is going to shit, then maybe it’ll be like the butterfly effect in a god way. maybe just maybe it will rub off on another person. that way when something does happen, when we are depressed, when someone we love passes on, when our world really is too much, maybe it’ll come full circle. & that positive energy we put out into the world when we are on top will come back when we aren’t so head held high.
+it’s no excuse to be terrible to each other, but maybe if we had just an extra ounce of empathy throughout our day, an extra smile here and there, a positive auora around us even if our own little world is going to shit, then maybe it’ll be like the butterfly effect. maybe just maybe it will rub off on someone. that way when something does happen, when we are depressed, when someone we love passes on, when our world really is too much, maybe it’ll come full circle. and that positive energy we put out into the world when we are on top will come back when we aren’t so high.

 someone else will have the power to offer a hand, and excuse me, a smile.